bushrakalaji/ja-framework-ca/README.md

 ## Features

-- Homepage: Display a list of all products with a look-ahead search bar for filtering by product name.
-Clicking on a product takes the user to the individual product page.

-- Individual Product Page: Show detailed information about a single product, including title, description, image, and reviews.
-Calculate and display any applicable discounts based on the discountedPrice and price properties.
-Add the product to the cart with the "Add to Cart" button.

-- Cart Page: List the selected items in the cart, including titles, prices, and quantities.
-Show the total amount and provide a "Checkout" button to proceed to the checkout process.

-- Checkout Success Page: Display a success message to the user after a successful checkout.
-Clear the cart and provide a link to return to the store.

-- Contact Page: Include a contact form with fields for full name, subject, email, and body.
-Perform form validation with requirements for each field.
-Console log the form data when validation is met.

-- Layout Component: Use a Layout component that contains a header with a navigation bar and a Cart icon component.
-The Cart icon displays the current number of items in the cart and acts as a button.
+The eCom Store offers the following features across its pages:

+1. **Homepage**: The homepage displays a list of products available for purchase.
+Users can easily browse through the product catalog and explore different items.

+2. **Individual Product Page**: Each product has its own dedicated page that provides detailed information about the item.
+Users can view the product's title, description, pricing, and any available discounts.
+They can also see product images and customer reviews, if available.
+An "Add to Cart" button allows users to add the product to their cart.

+3. **Cart Page**: The cart page allows users to review the items they have added for purchase.
+It provides a summary of the selected products, including titles, prices, quantities, and a total amount.
+Users can modify the quantities or remove products from the cart if needed.

+4. **Checkout Success Page**: After successfully completing the checkout process, users are redirected to the checkout success page.
+This page confirms the order and displays a success message.
+Users can find relevant order details and a summary of the purchased products.

 ## Technologies Used